 This part of the dining room was crowded and little natural light.
 I picked up my breakfast and went to the adjacent room by the park view windows.
 It became clear to me why there was a 4th of July BBQ poster in the elevator.
 The evening dining room is the American Table Brasserie and Bar.

 I can’t even tell you the exact price of beer since I have been to Sweden enough times to know I won’t pay local beer prices at bars.
-Sweden are Norway tend to be dry vacations for me.
+Sweden and Norway tend to be dry vacations for me.
 I can tell you I noticed a Happy Hour daily special for hamburger + beer at 250 SEK ($29.48 USD).

 The lobby tended to be crowded, but on the second floor was another large space with far fewer guests lounging around.
 The room also had two computer stations and a coffee set-up in the morning at a Guest Services counter.